When it comes to “injury prevention,” I find myself having the same conversation over and over again with team coaches.

 I reply, “it’s a paramount staple of my program.”

-In the youth sports community, however, it seems everyone is under the impression that “injury prevention” is some mystical, stand-alone program that resides in Hogwarts or some shit.
+In the youth sports community, however, it seems everyone is under the impression that “injury prevention” is some mystical, stand-alone program that resides in Hogwarts or something.

 They believe it involves BOSU balls, balance drills, and mini bands and is done separately from everything else.
 And then boom.
 Their players are on their way to having bionic knees and ankles.